 Just so you know, Desire is one of my all-time favourite hard waxes!

-I’m a sucker for a well branded product and I think that few looks better than Radiance.
-The colour, the smell, the quality of bottle even, it just oozes class and I like that!
+I’m a sucker for a well-branded product and I think that few look better than Radiance.
+The colour, the smell, the quality of the bottle even, it just oozes class and I like that!

 The results were really impressive.
 It adds huge depth to the paint and whilst the finish was a little darker and deeper than others I’ve tested, I liked that it offered something different, even if it was a marginal change in aesthetics.

 I think Radiance is going to be best suited to darker cars.
 I’ve not really any facts to back this up, but I feel like the deeper finish might not be as clinical on lighter coloured cars, potentially leaving you wanting.

 Now, Auto Finesse states you get up to 3 months’ worth of durability.
 This may be true for warmer climates, but in the UK, I found the product starting to sag after just a month or so, albeit in pretty poor weather.

 But, it’s not really a criticism as pretty much all manufacturers I find are a little more optimistic compared with real-world scenarios.

 The reason that Radiance finds itself in 4th (remember, this is out of dozens that have been looked at for testing) is that it’s probably the best all-rounder in the pack.
 I think there are better products in all sectors than this liquid wax, but I also think there are few (if any) that are as consistent in all areas.